Get E-Book

 });

-Once compilation succeeds, Node calls the compiled wrapper with the five CommonJS arguments.
+After compilation succeeds, Node calls the wrapper roughly like this -

 js